 In recent weeks, Mrs. Obama has turned heads with a forest-green Naeem Khan dress at the opening of a new costume gallery at New York's Metropolitan Museum of Art.
 She shimmered in a silver Marchesa gown at the White House Correspondents' Association Dinner.
 And her flowered shirtdress for a Mother's Day tea at the White House (recycled from an earlier event) hit the just right note for an audience of military moms.

 It takes money to pull that off, month after month.
-Those three dresses by themselves could add up to more than $15,000 retail.
+Those three dresses by themselves could add up to more than $15,000 retail, not to mention accessories such as shoes and jewelry.

 Is it the taxpayers who foot the bill?
 No. (Despite what critics say.)